MaastrichtUniversityPress/Learning-Cycle-Toolbox-/book/intro.md

 **Work in progress**

 This toolbox is still under construction.
-Any feedback on tools, broken links or suggestions for new tools or entry questions are welcome and can be addressed to  [j.sieben@maastrichtuniversity.nl](mailto:j.sieben@maastrichtuniversity.nl).
+Any feedback on tools, broken links or suggestions for new tools are welcome and can be addressed to  [j.sieben@maastrichtuniversity.nl](mailto:j.sieben@maastrichtuniversity.nl).
 We look forward to your input!